 Carole Highlands Safe Mobility Study

 Stay up to date with the project!
-Click here to sign up for project updates and other notifications.
+Click Sign up here for project updates and other notifications.

 The Prince George's Planning Department sought to conduct a study of the Carole Highlands area, focusing on the pedestrian experience.
 The study will examine existing conditions, and, working with the local community and partner agencies, identify opportunities for improving pedestrian safety and accessibility.